stettix/chronicles/README.md

 This project contains code that allows big data tables to be modified in a safe way, tracking previous versions of data and performing updates in a way that is fast and reliable.

-For a detailed discussion about the origin of this project, see [the documentation](/docs/concepts.md).
+For a detailed discussion about the main ideas behind this project, see [the documentation](/docs/concepts.md).
+See [the 'Usage'](/docs/usage.md) section for more details about how to use its various components.

 ## Why use Chronicles